NuLL3rr0r/babaei-net-blog-source/content/en/post/2021-07-17-host-unreal-engine-projects-microsoft-azure-devops-unlimited-cost-free-git-lfs-quota/index.md

 __11__.
 Create a UE4 project with the desired name, in my case <code>MamadouArchives</code>, or copy over an already existing project (without the <code>.git</code> directory if it's already hosted on git) into your newly created repository. e.g. <code>~/dev/MamadouArchives-Sync/</code>.

 __12__.
+Make sure to set <code>EngineAssociation</code> to <code>""</code>.
+This is of chief importance!

+{{< codeblock lang="json" title="~/dev/MamadouArchives-Sync/MamadouArchives/MamadouArchives.uproject" line_numbers="true" >}}
+{
+	"FileVersion": 3,
+	"EngineAssociation": "",
+	"Category": "",
+	"Description": "",
+	"Modules": [
+		{
+			"Name": "MamadouArchives",
+			"Type": "Runtime",
+			"LoadingPhase": "Default"
+		}
+	]
+}
+{{< /codeblock >}}

+__13__.
 Now, it's time to adjust Git LFS for our project.
 In order to touch less engine files, we are not going to touch engine's <code>.gitattributes</code> located at <code>~/dev/MamadouArchives-Sync/.gitattributes</code>.
 Instead, we could override this file by creating the exact same file in our project's directory, e.g. <code>~/dev/MamadouArchives-Sync/MamadouArchives/.gitattributes</code>.
 If you are going to do so, keep in mind that from now on you must avoid tracking files by running <code>git lfs track "pattern or file path"</code> in the engine directory <code>~/dev/MamadouArchives-Sync</code>, because it will probably get truncated by the engine update script in consecutive runs.
 Thus, etither run this command in the project directory <code>~/dev/MamadouArchives-Sync/MamadouArchives</code> or it's subdirectories, and after that by issuing <code>cat ~/dev/MamadouArchives-Sync/MamadouArchives/.gitattributes</code> always make sure your pattern is being tracked.
 Or, you code modify <code>~/dev/MamadouArchives-Sync/MamadouArchives/.gitattributes</code> directly.
 Here is a sample <code>.gitattributes</code>, which overrides or adds to engine's <code>.gitattributes</code>:

 {{< codeblock lang="bash" title="~/dev/MamadouArchives-Sync/MamadouArchives/.gitattributes" line_numbers="true" >}}
 # Keep CRLF out of the repository